VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/README.md

 - **Fork the Repository** and submit a Pull Request with your additions.
 - **Contact Me Directly:** You can find my contact information and other projects on my [personal website](https://voidpacket-vp.github.io) or in my GitHub bio.

-I welcome all forms of collaboration—from a single payload to an entire new Galactic theory.
+I welcome all forms of collaborations : from a single payload to an entire new Galactic theory.

 ---